 Skinny bundles are services that stream cable-like packages of live network channels over the internet.
 As the name suggests, these aren’t the 200-channel monstrosities that cable and satellite try to sell you.
 Skinny bundles trim the fat and lower the price.
 So you won’t get The Polka Classics Channel or Home Shopping Network 8, but you will get most of your favorite channels for a lower price than you’d pay cable.
 And since skinny bundles stream online, you can watch them anywhere – on your TV through a smart TV, Roku, Fire TV, and so on, or through your smartphone, computer, or other supported device.

 Okay, back to the core question.
 We asked how to watch the Pac-12 Network without cable, and we’ve told you the answer is to subscribe to a skinny bundle.
 But which one?
-As of this writing, you’re limited to just one option, but we’ll keep this post updated so that you will always know what your Pac-12 options are.
+Well, you have a couple of options.

-That means you can get full Pac-12 coverage for as little as $25/month (Sling Orange with the Sports Extra package added).
+That means you can get full Pac-12 coverage for as little as $30 per month (Sling Orange with the Sports Extra package added).
 In other words, the solution to how to watch the Pac-12 Network without cable is best answered with “sign up for Sling TV!”
-The good news is that you can do that for free and test out the service for a week through their free trial.

 As you can see, your ways to watch the Pac-12 Network without cable are pretty limited.
 But this post wouldn’t be complete if we didn’t also give you a quick heads-up about other networks that air Pac-12 games.